The evolutionary advantage of replacers in the Moran process: Results

 \begin{theorem}[Cycle] Let $C_N$ be the cycle of size $N$, where $N$ is large.
 Then

 \end{theorem}

-In particular, for large population sizes $N\to\infty$, being a replacer on a cycle $C_N$ has a comparable effect to receiving a certain fitness boost.
-When the mutant has a fitness $r<1/2$, an oblivious mutant would have fixation probability $\fp_{r<1/2}(C_N)\sim r^N$ (cf. \cref{fig:table}), whereas a replacer has fixation probability $\fps_{r<1/2}(C_N)\sim (2r)^N$.
-In other words, becoming a replacer effectively doubles the mutant's fitness ($r\to 2r$).
-The same boost $r\to 2r$ occurs for the elimination probability, regardless of the fitness $r$.
-However, when the mutant has a fitness $r>1/2$ the boost for the fixation probability is different.
-An oblivious mutant would have fixation probability $\fp_{r>1/2}(C_N)\sim 1-1/r$, whereas a replacer has fixation probability $\fps_{r>1/2}(C_N)\sim 1-1/(r+1/2)$.
-Therefore, becoming a replacer contributes an additive $+\frac12$ to the mutant's fitness ($r\to r+\frac12$).
+In particular, for large population sizes $N\to\infty$, being a replacer on a cycle $C_N$ has a comparable effect to receiving a certain boost in terms of the reproductive rate.
+When the mutant has reproductive rate $r<1/2$, an oblivious mutant would have fixation probability $\fp_{r<1/2}(C_N)\sim r^N$ (cf. \cref{fig:table}), whereas a replacer has fixation probability $\fps_{r<1/2}(C_N)\sim (2r)^N$.
+In other words, becoming a replacer effectively doubles the mutant's reproductive rate ($r\to 2r$).
+The same boost $r\to 2r$ occurs for the elimination probability, regardless of the reproductive rate $r$.
+However, when the mutant has a reproductive rate $r>1/2$ the boost for the fixation probability is different.
+In that case, a replacer has fixation probability $\fps_{r}(C_N)\approx 1-\frac{1}{r+\frac12}\approx\fp_{r+\frac12}(C_N)$.
+Therefore, becoming a replacer contributes an additive $+\frac12$ to the mutant's reproductive rate ($r\to r+\frac12$).
+Note that for $r\in(\frac12,1)$ and large population size $N$ an oblivious mutant has exponentially small fixation probability, whereas the fixation probability of a replacer tends to a positive constant.
 See \cref{fig:boost} for an illustration.
 In particular, the fixation probability $\fps_{r=1}(C_N)$ of a single neutral replacer who is invading a large cyclically structured population of size $N$, tends to $\fps_{r=1}(C_N)=1/3$.

-The above results imply that replacers dominate the mutation-selection equilibrium if they have fitness $r>1/2$, and they are dominated if they have fitness $r<1/2$, see \cref{fig:balance-cn}.
+The above results imply that replacers dominate the mutation-selection equilibrium if they have reproductive rate $r>1/2$, and they are dominated if they have reproductive rate $r<1/2$, see \cref{fig:balance-cn}.